Ramstein air show disaster

 The Ramstein air show disaster occurred on Sunday, 28 August 1988 during the Flugtag '88 airshow at USAF Ramstein Air Base near Kaiserslautern, West Germany.
 Three aircraft of the Italian Air Force display team collided during their display, crashing to the ground in front of a crowd of about 300,000 people.
-There were 70 fatalities (67 spectators and three pilots) and 346 spectators sustained serious injuries in the resulting explosion and fire, and hundreds more had minor injuries.
-At the time it was the deadliest air show accident in history until a 2002 crash at the Sknyliv air show that killed 77.
+There were 70 fatalities (67 spectators and 3 pilots), and 346 spectators sustained serious injuries in the resulting explosion and fire.
+Hundreds more had minor injuries.
+At the time, it was the deadliest air show accident in history until a 2002 crash at the Sknyliv air show in Ukraine that killed 77.

 Background

 Ten Aermacchi MB-339 PAN jets from the Italian Air Force display team, Frecce Tricolori, were performing their "pierced heart" (Italian: Cardioide, German: Durchstoßenes Herz) formation.
-In this formation, two groups of aircraft create a heart shape in front of the audience along the runway.
-In the completion of the lower tip of the heart, the two groups pass each other parallel to the runway.
+In this formation, two groups of aircraft trace out a heart shape in front of the audience along the runway.
+As they reach the lower tip of the heart, the two groups pass each other parallel to the runway.
 The heart is then pierced by a lone aircraft, flying in the direction of spectators.

 The crash

 The mid-air collision took place as the two heart-forming groups passed each other and the heart-piercing aircraft hit them.
+One of the pilots finished the maneuver too early.
 The piercing aircraft crashed onto the runway and consequently both the fuselage and resulting fireball of aviation fuel tumbled into the spectator area, hitting the crowd and coming to rest against a refrigerated trailer being used to dispense ice cream to the various vendor booths in the area.

 At the same time, one of the damaged aircraft from the heart-forming group crashed into the emergency medical evacuation UH-60 Black Hawk helicopter, injuring the helicopter's pilot, Captain Kim Strader.
-He died 20 days later, on Saturday, 17 September 1988, at Brooke Army Medical Center in Texas from burns he suffered in the accident.
+He died 20 days later, 17 September 1988, at Brooke Army Medical Center in Texas from burns he suffered in the accident.

 The pilot of the aircraft that hit the helicopter ejected, but was killed as he hit the runway before his parachute opened.
 The third aircraft disintegrated in the collision and parts of it were strewn along the runway.

 After the crash, the remaining aircraft regrouped and landed at Sembach Air Base.